-I am a research fellow based at the human brain physiology and stimuation laboratory at Johns Hopkins University.
+I am a postdoctoral research fellow in the Human Brain Physiology and Stimuation Laboratory at Johns Hopkins University.

-My research examines how the brain performs and controls movements, with a particular emphasis on learning movement skills.
+My research examines how the brain controls movements, with particular emphasis on learning movement skills.
 I achieve this using a multimodal approach, with a combination of non-invasive brain stimulation, neuroimaging, and behavioral measurements.

 1) Understanding how different parts of the brain contribute individually and work together in movement control and learning.

 2) Applying novel experimental approaches and non-invasive brain stimulation to enhance movement performance and learning.

 3) Addressing the adverse effects of aging and stroke on movement control and motor learning.